Our alarms were set for 5 am this morning, but even when they went off, we didn’t budge. It wasn’t until 6 am that we even started to get up.

 We called Samuel, our waiter from yesterday, shortly before 7, and he came and picked us up in his new car.
 As he had said yesterday, he really liked driving it: only about a week old, he’d already put nearly 1,000 miles on it.

 We got back on the trailhead and started hiking a bit before 8.
 As we were getting ready to go, two other hikers passed us.
+Our planned destination today was Belden, a tiny historic town (now a resort) sitting deep at the bottom of a ravine.

 Over the few miles to the next road crossing (where we had intended to try and hitch into town from), I leapfrogged with the two hikers from the trailhead a few times, eventually introducing myself at that road crossing, as it seemed evident we’d be seeing a lot of each other over the course of the day, and it’d be nice to know who I was leapfrogging.